Federal 941: Everything You Need to Know

 - Amounts already paid by the employer, whether it be on a weekly or bi-weekly basis

-Under the Social Security Act, FICA is in charge of paying monthly benefits to in excess of 41 million retirees and more than 60 million beneficiaries.
+Under the Social Security Act, FICA is in charge of paying monthly benefits to over 41 million retirees and more than 60 million beneficiaries.
 Such FICA taxes help fund two important federal programs, including the Old-Age, Survivors, and Disability Insurance Trust (OASDI) and Medicare.
 Both programs assist senior citizens 65 years and older.
 More specifically, Medicare tax is provided by the Centers for Medicare & Medicaid Services, which is a branch of the Department of Health and Human Services (HHS).
 The funds are paid to qualifying retirees and the disabled for healthcare, hospice care, and hospital insurance.
 Notably, there is a third component to the FICA payroll tax, which is called the Medicare surcharge tax; this is a 0.9 percent tax added to taxpayers who earn more than $200,000 a year.
-The total FICA tax is 15.3 percent in which you and the employee split the percentage; therefore, you will be responsible for paying 7.65 percent.
+The total FICA tax is 15.3 percent in which the employer and employee split the percentage; therefore, each will be responsible for paying 7.65 percent.

 The Social Security portion (OASDI) is capped every year at a set amount whereas the Medicare portion is not taxed.
 Therefore, if you pay your employee more every year, you will still owe Medicare tax.
-However, if you pay your employee more than $118,500 (wage cap for 2016), you will no longer need to pay the OASDI Social Security tax.
+However, if an employee is paid more than $128,400 (wage cap for 2018), they will not need to pay the OASDI Social Security tax on any amount above the wage cap.
 Within the 7.65 percent, the tax is further broken down as follows:

 - OASDI: 6.2 percent